 There are plenty of ironies on display here.
 Obama, for instance, despite the paranoid ranting that passes for press coverage these days, has actually lowered taxes on middle-class Americans.
 And his health care reform is filled with measures that make it easier and cheaper for middle-class Americans to get medical treatment.

 But the most shocking aspect of the Tea Party movement has been its enthusiastic promotion of ignorance as to the actual functions of government.
-To wit: